sjhuskey/sjhuskey.github.io/src/pages/cv.md

 #### Chapters in Books

-1. Huskey, S.J. and Robert A. Kaster. (forthcoming) "Editing."
-In _The Cambridge Critical Guide to Latin Literature._ Roy K. Gibson and Christopher Whitton, eds.
+1. Huskey, S.J. and Robert A. Kaster.
+2024.
+"Editing."
+In _The Cambridge Critical Guide to Latin Literature._ Roy K. Gibson and Christopher Whitton, eds., 516–562.
 Cambridge: Cambridge University Press.
 1. Huskey, S.J.
 2020.
 "Scholarly Digital Editions: A Wise Investment for Scholars and Institutions."
 In _Der digital turn in den Altertumswissenschaften: Wahrnehmung–Dokumentation–Reflexion_ Anna Novokhatko, Stelios Chronopoulos, and Felix Maier, eds.
 Heidelberg: Universitätsbibliothek Heidelberg, 43–54.
 Open Access: <https://doi.org/10.11588/propylaeum.563>
 1. Huskey, S.J.
 2019.
 "The Digital Latin Library: Cataloging and Publishing Critical Editions of Latin Texts."
 In _Digital Classical Philology Ancient Greek and Latin in the Digital Revolution_.
 Monica Berti, ed.
 Berlin: De Gruyter Saur, 19–34.
 Open Access: <https://doi.org/10.1515/9783110599572-003>
 1. Huskey, S. J. 2018.
 "Warts and All: A Study of the Paratexts in the Iowa Lucan."
 In _At the Crossroads of Greco-Roman History, Culture and Religion._ Sinclair Bell and Lora Holland, eds.
 Oxford: Archaeopress Publishing Ltd., 249–260.
 Open Access at: <http://www.archaeopress.com/ArchaeopressShop/Public/displayProductDetail.asp?id=%7b45331E1A-8F26-493F-9C5B-085C7D0F2C91%7d>